-Mossbrae Lifecare is one of seven facilities owned by New Zealand Aged Care Services Ltd. New Zealand Aged Care Services Ltd took over Mossbrae Lifecare in September of 2022, which provides rest home and hospital level care for up to 64 long term residents.
+Oxford Court Lifecare is one of seven facilities owned by New Zealand Aged Care Services Ltd. New Zealand Aged Care Services Ltd took over Oxford Court Lifecare in September of 2022, which provides rest home and hospital level care for up to 72 long term residents.

-Since the provisional audit in July 2022 a new care home manager (CHM) has been appointed (June 2023).
+Since the provisional audit in July 2022 a new care home manager (CHM) was appointed in -January 2023 and a clinical nurse lead (CNL) in March 2023.